camptocamp/oerpscenario/README.rst

 OERPScenario - Business Driven Development (BDD) for OpenERP/Odoo
 #################################################################

-OERPScenario is a tool to allows Business Driven Development (BDD).
-It allows non-technical people to write real business cases, that will be tested among OpenERP to ensure no regressions.
+OERPScenario is a tool to allow Business Driven Development (BDD).
+It allows non-technical people to write real business cases, that will be tested in Odoo to ensure no regressions.

-OERPScenario will allow us to detect regressions from one version to another by running a test suites composed by scenario on a specified OpenERP server (directly on the customer replication instance, or just on the last stable release).
+OERPScenario allows to detect regressions from one version to another by running a test suite composed of scenarios on a specified Odoo server (directly on the customer replication instance, or just on the lastest stable release).

-We also include in this brand new version written in Python and based on Erppeek (http://erppeek.readthedocs.org/en/latest/) a complete DSL that allow you to write tests at the speed of thought.
+It also includes in this brand new version written in Python and based on Erppeek (http://erppeek.readthedocs.org/en/latest/) a complete DSL that allows you to write tests at the speed of thought.

 This means a business specialist can write something like the following: ::